On the optimal rate of equidistribution in number fields: Introduction

 \subsection{Test sets for integer valued polynomials.}

-The notions of $\frak p$-orderings and $n$-optimal sets are connected to the theory of integer valued polynomials.
+The notions of $\frak p$-ordering and $n$-optimal set are connected to the theory of integer valued polynomials.
 Let $P\in k[X]$ be a polynomial.
-We say that $P$ is \textbf{integer valued} on $S\subset \O_k$ if $P(S)\subset \O_k$.
-Following \cite{CahenChabert1} we denote the module of integer valued polynomials of degree at most $n$ by We call a subset $E\subset \O_k$ an \textbf{$n$-universal} set if the following holds.
-A polynomial $P\in k[X]$ is integer valued (on $\O_k$) if and only if $P(E)\subset \O_k$.
+We say that $P$ is \textbf{integer valued} if $P(\O_k)\subseteq \O_k$.

+A subset $E\subset \O_k$ is an \textbf{$n$-universal} set if the following holds.
+A polynomial $P\in k[X]$ of degree at most $n$ is integer valued (on $\O_k$) if and only if $P(E)\subseteq \O_k$.
 It is easy to prove, using Lagrange interpolation, that $|S|\geq n+1$ for any $n$-universal set $S$.
-It was shown in \cite{PV2013, BFS2017} that if $|S|=n+1$ then $S$ in $n$-universal if and only if it is almost uniformly distributed modulo all powers of all prime ideals.
-In our notation the latter is equivalent to $S$ being $n$-optimal.
-It is proved in \cite{BFS2017} that for every $n\in\N$ there exists an $n$-universal set of size $n+2$, so it is interesting to ask whether there are $n$-universal sets of cardinality $n+1$ (i.e. $n$-optimal sets).
-For $k$ quadratic imaginary number field it was proven in \cite{BFS2017} that there is an upper bound on the size of $n$-optimal sets.
+It was shown in \cite{PV2013, BFS2017} that if $|S|=n+1$, then $S$ is $n$-universal if and only if it is almost uniformly distributed modulo all powers of all prime ideals.
+In our terminology the latter is equivalent to $S$ being $n$-optimal.
+It is proved in \cite{BFS2017} that in a Dedekind domain for every $n\in\N$ there exists an $n$-universal set of size $n+2$.
+It is therefore natural to ask whether there are $n$-universal sets of cardinality $n+1$ (i.e. $n$-optimal sets).
+For $k$ quadratic imaginary it was proven in \cite{BFS2017} that there is an $n_0=n_0(k)$ such that there are no $n$-optimal sets in $\O_k$ with $n>n_0$.
 This generalizes the analogous result for $k=\Q(\sqrt{-1})$ from \cite{PV2013}.
-For general quadratic number fields Cahen and Chabert \cite{CahenChabert2} proved that there are no $2$-optimal sets, except possibly in $\Q(\sqrt{d}), d=-3,-1,2,3,5$ and $d\equiv 1\mod 8$.
-From our main result we easily deduce the following. \begin{corollary} Let $k\neq \Q$ be a number field.
-Then for $n\in\N$ big enough the minimal cardinality of an $n$-universal set in $\O_k$ is $n+2$. \end{corollary}
+For general quadratic number fields Cahen and Chabert \cite[Theorem 3.12]{CahenChabert2} proved that there are no $2$-optimal sets, except possibly in $\Q(\sqrt{d}), d=-3,-1,2,3,5$ and $d\equiv 1\mod 8$.
+From our main result and \cite[Theorem 4.1.]{BFS2017} we deduce the following. \begin{corollary} Let $k\neq \Q$ be a number field.
+Then for $n\in\N$ sufficiently large the minimal cardinality of an $n$-universal set in $\O_k$ is $n+2$. \end{corollary}